 In school, we don’t have classes about how to handle our finances.
 If our parents aren’t educated enough on the subject to share with us their knowledge, we will never understand the real potential of investing, thus be poor.

 Understand that money is only a resource, it shouldn’t be the end goal.
-Instead of spending them for new things, learn how to invest them so you can gain a bigger profit over time.
+Instead of spending them for new things, learn how to invest your money so you can gain a bigger profit over time.

-Mind your own business: Financial difficulties often come to those who work for others, their whole lives.
+Mind your own business: Financial difficulties often come to those who work for others for their whole lives.
 Unfortunately, in the end, they don’t have anything left.
 Use your free time to build your own business.

 Expert education: Don’t focus so much on your school education.
 Invest in becoming an expert in a specific niche.
-Being an “A” student will surely make you popular amongst your teachers but it won’t put food on your table.
+Being an “A” student will surely make you popular amongst your teachers but it won’t put food on your table in the long run.

 Be bold: You need something more than good grades if you want to succeed in real life.
 Different people use different words for this: courage, boldness, determination, stubbornness, intelligence.
 The actual word is not important.
 The important thing is to believe in yourself and in your abilities.